KaSaNaa/MNIST/README.md

 This repo contains a mirror of the files from http://yann.lecun.com/exdb/mnist/ .
 See that website for more details of MNIST.

-The reason for this mirror is, that sometimes the download of the files get stuck for several minues.
+The reason for this mirror is, that sometimes the download links on the site doesn't work and download of the files get stuck for several minutes.
 But this only happens with `wget` and only on some computers.
 With `curl` it was always possible to download the files.